 Use hair oils to soothe irritation and dryness

 ALLEVIATE is a nourishing ayurvedic scalp & beard oil infused with carrier oils and essential oils.
 These are beneficial to anyone suffering with irritation or dry scalps.

 Deep conditioning can help to quickly lock in and restore moisture to dry hair.
 Repeated use will promote your scalps natural oils.

 Wrong!
 Afro hair is like any other hair, the difference is the lack of education provided to hair care professionals and young black people.
-Caucasian hype types are highly catered to within hairdressing qualifications in the UK leaving professionals unprepared to work with afro hair types.
+Non afro hair types are highly catered to within hairdressing qualifications in the UK leaving professionals unprepared to work with afro hair types.

-Walk into a black hairdressers and you will see magic being worked in every corner.
+Walk into a Black hairdressers and you will see magic being worked in every corner.
 Black hair is VERSATILE!
-From twists, locs and braids to afro puffs, bantu knots and more, black hair is an art form.
+From twists to locs, braids, afro puffs, bantu knots, and more; Black hair is an art form.